sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 ## Usage statistics

-To help us improve the Gemini CLI, we collect anonymized usage statistics.
+To help us improve the Citrux CLI, we collect anonymized usage statistics.
 This data helps us understand how the CLI is used, identify common issues, and prioritize new features.